malcolmteas/AutoVersionXcode/README.md

 AutoVersion is a script you put in your Xcode project's "Build Phase" to create a version file for your app.
 This file contains code-readable values with your app version, name, copyright, and environmental information such as SDK and Xcode versions.
 You can use this for logging or for user display.

 There are two versions of this, one for Objective-C and another for Swift.
 They generate equivalent output in a file named version.h (for ObjC) or version.swift (Swift).
+The file that they generate is rebuilt every build by the script, so this should not be stored in git.

 ## Installation